sjhuang26/thinking-system/README.md

 4. Repeat.
 Switch at a fast pace, faster than you can snowball the first detail.
   - Make sure to use a **"temporal ping-pong"** rhythm.

+Does our exercise go beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention?
+I believe that the exercise acts as an extremely strong **signal booster** of attention/reward/punishment.
+However, directly trying to use a signal booster without also doing the next steps of deliberate practice will lead to severe training plateaus.

+> TODO? fit in an analogy to the magical wands from _Harry Potter_, which also reflects deliberate practice + signal boosters

+> TODO?
+What really is the difference between training fluid intelligence and training foreign languages?

 ### Advantage 1: Attention-related interferences are stressed

 - paying attention to a cue vs. paying attention to the details hierarchically encoded within the cue